joshwlewis/pig_latin/README.md

 bundle exec rake db:setup
 ```

 Now, you are setup.
-You can run the dev server with `rai`ls s`, run the test
+You can run the dev server with `rails s`, run the test
 suite with `bundle exec rake test`, or watch files and run tests automatically
 with `bundle exec guard`.